20+ Cozy Christmas Eve Dinner Ideas

 Extra-Crispy Chicken Thighs with Potatoes and Chard

 Since this easy skillet supper comes together in 30 minutes, you spend less time cooking and more time enjoying time with family on Christmas Eve.
 Starting the chicken in a cold skillet renders flavorful fat that crisps up the chicken and potatoes to golden perfection.
 Use a cast-iron skillet; its even heat distribution delivers delicious results.

 Molasses-Soy Glazed Salmon and Vegetables

 In just 35 minutes, you can serve your family this incredibly delicious and good-for-you seafood supper.
-When it comes to busy weeknight dinners, quick and easy is the name of the game; and this tangy salmon with savory roasted vegetables is both full of flavor and hearty enough to satisfy the whole family.
+When it comes to holiday season suppers, quick and easy is the name of the game; this tangy salmon with savory roasted vegetables is both full of flavor and hearty enough to satisfy the whole family.
 Make sure to cut the vegetables in similar sized pieces so they cook in the same amount of time.
 Couscous or quick cooking farro are both delicious and healthy substitutes for brown rice, and can be prepared while the rest of the meal is cooking.
 The tangy glaze is a great match for salmon, but it also pairs well with chicken and shrimp.
 Avoid buying thin fish fillets because they will finish cooking before the vegetables.